MindTweeter/listing/readme.md

 Further notes
 1. The API has been found to be in-consistent at times going to timeout.
 So rxjs timeout added.
-In case test cases failed, re-run to load the API
+In case test cases failed, re-run to load button for the API
 2. loading icon added to show till api data is available

 3. for any issue contact syed wakil at syedawakil@gmail.com or syedwakil1@gmail.com

 Feedback will be appreciated

-Currently stackblitz is in-compatible with Angular 9 so sink with stackblitz will not work

 Just clone and work with the application. routing concept enabled